wildfly-extras/creaper/README.md

 In this example, the CLI file is loaded from classpath.
 It must be a sibling of the `SetupDatasource` class and be named `SetupDatasource.cli`.

-In the same way, you can create a command for offline usage:
+In the same way, you can create a command for offline usage (deprecated):

     public class SetupDatasource implements OfflineCommand {
         @Override